 - Use 1.15 line spacing, and a space between each section and each paragraph.

-- 1 page is king for a cover letter.
+- 1 page is king for a cover letter length.
 Respect people’s time.

 Expert Hint: The Bureau of Labor Statistics predicts that in the next ten years, Computer and Information Research Scientist jobs will grow at 16%—over 3 times the average growth rate for all sectors.
 Of course, Software Development is still king, with over 1.3m jobs and a projected growth of 21% until 2028.